Brisbane, Australia, 2018

 We as residents hold a lot of collective power.
 If we stand together against unjust eviction of our neighbours, we can not only prevent individuals from becoming homeless, we can help shift the culture of the various organisations and government departments who play a role in our housing system, and remind landlords that while they hold a great deal of power over the lives of tenants, their power is not unlimited.

-I should also take a moment to express my thanks to the community housing service staff and the local police officers who came to their senses and reconsidered the forced eviction.
+I should also take a moment to express my thanks to the community housing service staff who came to their senses and reconsidered the forced eviction.
 I think it’s important that while we mount strong critiques of the housing system as a whole, and hold individual power-holders and decision-makers responsible for acting unethically, we don’t make the mistake of assuming or acting as though everyone involved in the system is a bad person.
 In fact, the vast majority of people working in the community housing sector and within government are genuinely good people who are doing their best to achieve positive outcomes within a deeply flawed framework.

 Having said that, this experience has taught me that small but important wins are possible if we are willing to take a somewhat antagonistic stance against the most obvious and blatant misuses of power within the housing system.
 Evicting a family from community housing into homelessness is never the best available solution to concerns about tenant behaviour.
 We need to mount a strong and multi-faceted resistance against evictions into homelessness.
 Civil disobedience is a legitimate and effective part of that strategy.